mynameisariel/katy-youth-hacks-2023-planet365/README.md

 ## What I learned

 I learned a lot about coding with the Flutter framework as well as launching a web app to public.
 This experience really gave me lots of insight on developing apps in a more professional way.
 Because of this, I definitely want to build more apps in the future and expand my reach to mobile apps.
-I also learned about productivity and time management while working on my project, Time management was one big challenge that I ran into, so I learned that I should definitely sign up for hackathons earlier in the future.
+I also learned about productivity and time management while working on my project,

 ## What's next for Planet365

 Planet365 still has many features that are yet to be developed.
 The following are features that I would love to implement for my app in the future:

 - **Tracking accomplishments**: The ability for the user to track their accomplishments (or keep a streak) for a more rewarding experience and to further motivate them to take action.
+Currently, the web app is able to allow the user to check off their action each day, however there is no feature to keep a streak or see their progress.
+A function to do this would take Planet365 to another level and help users stay motivated to continue their sustainable lifestyle.
 - **More LEARN pages**: I have many more ideas on topics to add to the LEARN page to help educate the user and raise awareness on climate change issues.
-- **COMMUNITY page**: It would be amazing if Planet365 had a community page so that users could come together and talk about issues.
+- **COMMUNITY page**: It would be amazing if Planet365 had a community page so that users could come together and talk about issues of sustainability.
 This would further cultivate action and planning to better the planet.
-- **Mobile development**: I would love for Planet365 to be an app that would work on mobile devices, not just the computer.
+- **Mobile development and layouts on different devices**: I would love for Planet365 to be an app that would work on mobile devices, not just the computer.
 I would also have to change the interface a little to fit the needs and the sizes of a narrow mobile screen.
+Currently, the app is not very flexible to be accessed through different sizes of devices, so an important step for the future would be to program more diversity in the interface of the app to allow the design to work with different screen sizes.
+Additionally, it would be incredibly rewarding to see Planet365 launched as a mobile app instead of a web app so it can be even more easy for users to use.

 ## Conclusion